Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

         bin_mask = (arr_aoas > left_edge) & (arr_aoas <= right_edge)
     ```

-    In Line 8, we enter our main loop, whereby we will consider each bin in turn.
+    In Line 7, we enter our main loop, whereby we will consider each bin in turn.

-    In lines 9 and 10, we select the left and right edges of the current bin.
+    In lines 8 and 9, we select the left and right edges of the current bin.

-    In Line 11, we determine which AoAs fall within the current edges. `bin_mask` is a boolean array, with the same length as `arr_aoas`.
+    In Line 10, we determine which AoAs fall within the current bin. `bin_mask` is a boolean array, with the same length as `arr_aoas`.
 If the mask has a value of `True` at a given index, it means the corresponding AoA value falls within the current bin.

 3.  <h2> Determine each bin's Q factor contribution</h2>